telerik/xaml-docs/controls/radchartview/getting-started/introduction.md

 ## Assembly References

-In order to use the controls from the RadChartView suite you will need to add references tot he following assemblies:
+In order to use the controls from the RadChartView suite, you will need to add references to the following assemblies:
 * __Telerik.Windows.Controls__
 * __Telerik.Windows.Controls.Chart__
 * __Telerik.Windows.Data__